 In Castile we find evidence of local Jews as early as the second half of the tenth century.
 Here also their conditions of living were regulated by letters of privilege issued by the crown.
 The Jews were regarded as the property (serfs) of the local counts or the crown.
-"Everywhere, land was the basis of the Jewish economy, with only modest beginnings of commerce and handicraft."
-In Jewish (Hebrew) and Christian (Latin) documents of the tenth and eleventh centuries we hear about Jews holding lands in and around the then capital, León.
+"Everywhere, land was the basis of the Jewish economy, with only modest beginnings of commerce and handicraft."185 In Jewish (Hebrew) and Christian (Latin) documents of the tenth and eleventh centuries we hear about Jews holding lands in and around the then capital, León.
 The regulating law presumed that the Jewish and Christian landowners in the area had common interests and equal rights.
-In Leòn itself, there was an organized Jewish community with learned scribes and men of law in its midst.
+In Leòn itself, there was an organized Jewish community with learned scribes and men of law in its midst.186

 In brief, the situation of the Jews in the Christian north of Spain before the reconquest was comparable to that of the Jews in France at that time.
 As so often in Christendom, the conditions under which the Jews were living were largely dependent on their usefulness for the Christian community.
 For secular princes, that was the most important factor.

-Ecclesiastical canon law in general imposed more restrictions on the Jews, and this influence
+Ecclesiastical canon law in general imposed more restrictions on the Jews, and this influence was to become more pronounced during the eleventh and twelfth centuries.
+And that brings us into the period of the so-called Christian reconquest of Spain.

-Baer, History I: 41.
+186 Baer, History I:44.